 Benevolence presentations are made at services on the second weekend of each month.
 A special collection is made at that time, but donations can be made throughout the month for that month’s designated charity.
 The funds are then sent to the recipient organization following that month.
 Ten percent of each month’s donation goes to Divine Savior, ELC’s sister church in Cataño, Puerto Rico.
 The full remainder of funds goes to the designated recipient organization.
 If there is more than one recipient organization in a given month, the funds are split equally between all the charities.

-FEBRUARY ($849): Compassion International provides educational, health and spiritual guidance to “our” kids: Vanesa, 13, in Mexico, and Simon, 6, in Tanzania.
+FEBRUARY: Compassion International provides educational, health and spiritual guidance to “our” kids: Vanesa, 15, in Mexico, and Simon, 8, in Tanzania.

 SEPTEMBER: Through SABA, International, we aid The Nest Children’s Home, New Dawn Orphanage, and Bethel Outreach Children’s Center in Kenya.

-NOVEMBER: Accessible local health care through Our Lady of Hope in Madison and Community Connections Free Clinic in Dodgeville supports people in our region who would otherwise have few or no options for assistance.
+OCTOBER: Accessible local health care through Our Lady of Hope in Madison and Community Connections Free Clinic in Dodgeville supports people in our region who would otherwise have few or no options for assistance.